nikolamanojlovic/clogram/README.md

 ### Verbal description ###

 CloGram is a photo-sharing web application that enables its users to share photos and view photos of their friends (also called followers).
-It also offers the possibility to like or comment on photos in order to express their opinion about a photo.
+It also offers the possibility for users to like or comment on photos to express their opinion about a photo.

 Application is developed as a project for Alati i metode softverskog inzenjerstva.